3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Sanjo Station → Shichijо̄ Station via Keihan Main Line Limited Express Yodoyabashi (4 min, 2 stops, ¥170)

-We planned to enjoy another omakase dinner at Sushiiwa, one of the first sushi restaurants in Kyoto to provide counter seating, but we were fished out and canceled our reservation in favor of Domino’s cheese pizza.
-You, however, should be braver than us and actually show up to enjoy this seasonally curated meal, as this famous spot serves up incredibly fresh cuts and thus has earned a coveted reputation with stellar reviews on TripAdvisor and Yelp.
+I planned to enjoy another omakase dinner at Sushiiwa, one of the first sushi restaurants in Kyoto to provide counter seating, but was fished out and canceled the reservation in favor of Domino’s cheese pizza.
+Be more resilient than I and enjoy this seasonally curated meal, as the famous spot serves up incredibly fresh cuts with a coveted reputation and stellar reviews on TripAdvisor and Yelp.

-Continuing today with a pioneering spirit, Sushiiwa curates a rotating offering of dishes which accentuate the flavor of the natural ingredients used, going so far as to consider the dinnerware served depending on the time of year and changing from clay to glass plates in the summer to ensure the coolness of each bite.
+Continuing today with a pioneering spirit, Sushiiwa curates rotating dishes which accentuate the flavor of natural ingredients used.
+They even consider the dinnerware depending on the time of year, changing from clay to glass plates in the summer to ensure the coolness of each bite.

 Solaria Nishitetsu Onsen